thebigpotatoe/face-recognition-docker/README.md

 ## Current Limitaions

 Currently, tfjs-node does not work on the raspberry pi (or at least in the tested configurations).
 The app will still work but will be slow.
-Any suggestions on th ematter are welcome as an issue or pull request :smile:
+Any suggestions on the matter are welcome as an issue or pull request :smile:

 ## How To Use